 Anonymous

-I signed bond for 2 years in Capgemini company and I worked for 3 years and resigned.
-I took back the resignation and want to resign again after 20 days.
+I signed a bond for 2 years with Capgemini company, and I worked there for 3 years before resigning.
+I later withdrew my resignation but now wish to resign again after 20 days.

 From India, Hyderabad